-289. As the GM vaccine is yet to be registered by the APVMA and future experiments involving different administration methods are yet to receive a permit, it is proposed to include licence conditions to prevent the concurrent administration of live ILTV vaccines, and to only vaccinate healthy chickens to manage the risk of recombination.

-290. There is a possibility that the reactivation of ILTV from a previous ILTV infection or vaccination could result in recombination with the GM vaccine.
+- 292. As the GM vaccine is yet to be registered by the APVMA and future experiments involving different administration methods are yet to receive a permit, licence conditions were imposed to prevent the concurrent administration of live ILTV vaccines, and to only vaccinate healthy chickens to manage the risk of recombination. - 293.
+There is a possibility that the reactivation of ILTV from a previous ILTV infection or vaccination could result in recombination with the GM vaccine.
 However, chickens previously infected with ILTV or vaccinated against ILTV would likely generate an immune response towards the GMO.
 This would minimise the likelihood of both the GMO and reactivated virus being present concurrently.
 Therefore, the licence condition to manage the risk of recombination is limited to preventing the concurrent administration of live ILTV vaccines, and to only vaccinate chickens that do not have clinical signs of an ILTV infection.